USRSE/usrse.github.io/_posts/2022-11-21-vws-rse-cop-summary.md

 helpful tips to make a community of practice more successful.
 They hope that the results of this discussion can assist other RSEs in the creation of their own local CoP.

+### Acknowledgements

+Sandia National Laboratories is a multimission laboratory managed and operated by National Technology and Engineering Solutions of Sandia, LLC, a wholly owned subsidiary of Honeywell International, Inc., for the U.S. Department of Energy's National Nuclear Security Administration under contract DE-NA-0003525.
+SAND2022-15860 S

+These opinions, recommendations, findings, and conclusions do not necessarily reflect the views or policies of NIST or the United States Government.